inpsyde/vip-composer-plugin/README.md

 composer vip --deploy --branch="develop"   # deploy to VIP Go repository
 ```

-Deploy command as shown above require some configuration in `composer.json`, at very least the GitHub URL for the repository, that if not present in  `composer.json`  can be passed to the command via the `--git-url` option.
+Deploy command as shown above require some configuration in `composer.json`, at the very least the GitHub URL for the repository, that if not present in `composer.json`, can be passed to the command via the `--git-url` option.

 It is important to note that `composer vip` command **must be run *after* composer install|update**.